Bayram89/recipe-cost-calculator/README.md

 - Calculate the cost of each ingredient used
 - Calculate the total recipe cost
 - Calculate the cost per portion
+- Show the most expensive ingredient
+- Prevent empty recipe names, ingredient names, and units
+- Accept only whole numbers for portions and ingredient counts
 - Handle invalid number input without crashing
 - Accept both commas and full stops in decimal numbers